Purgatory: Catholicism

 The Catholic Church holds that "all who die in God's grace and friendship but still imperfectly purified" undergo a process of purification after death, which the church calls Purgatory, "so as to achieve the holiness necessary to enter the joy of heaven".

 Though in popular imagination Purgatory is pictured as a place rather than a process of purification, the idea of Purgatory as a physical place is not part of the church's doctrine.
 However, the church's understanding has typically been that Purgatory has a temporal (temporary, terminating, non-eternal) component with only God being outside of time.
 Fire, another important element of the Purgatory of popular imagination, is also absent in the Catholic Church's doctrine.

 Purgatory and indulgences are defined (i.e. official Catholic) doctrines, unlike limbo.
 Catholicism bases its teaching also on the practice of praying for the dead, in use within the church ever since the church began, and mentioned in the deuterocanonical book 2 Maccabees 12:46.

-The Purgatory of Catholic doctrine
+In Catholic doctrine

 At the Second Council of Lyon in 1274, the Catholic Church defined, for the first time, its teaching on Purgatory, in summary two points: